memorialforestdg/memorialforestdg.github.io/src/pages/events/moffat.md

 ---

-The Memorial Forest at Moffat site is part of the Moffat Community Nature Reserve, once a working quarry and now a haven for wildlife and a wonderful place to explore for local people and visitors to Moffat.
+__The Memorial Forest in Moffat__ is part of the Moffat Community Nature Reserve, once a working quarry and now a haven for wildlife and a wonderful place to explore for local people and visitors to Moffat.
 The old weigh-bridge is now part of a wildflower meadow, and the sand pits have become wildlife pools.

 The Memorial site is marked by paving stones inlaid with bronze, and includes 125 trees planted in a single copse that visitors can walk around and within.